 How soon can I walk after a PRP injection?

-You can start walking the next day for upper body tendon and joint injections.
-We suggest rest from walking for a week after a PRP injection for lower body joint injections.
-Generally, lower limb tendon injections need a longer recovery time, so we recommend walking after ten days.
+You may begin walking the next day for upper-body tendon and joint injections.
+We recommend a week of rest from walking after a PRP injection for lower-body joint injections.
+Generally, lower-limb tendon injections require a more extended recovery period; therefore, we recommend walking after 10 days.

 Is a higher concentration or platelet count better?

-Some doctors state that a higher concentration or platelet dose is more effective than a lower one.
+Some physicians report that a higher platelet concentration or dose is more effective than a lower one.
 However, the evidence for greater effectiveness is contentious.

 A recent study looking at the effectiveness of PRP in knee arthritis found that a PRP system using an average platelet count of 5 billion did better than systems that used a count of 2.5 billion.
 A recent review found that PRP systems that used a higher platelet concentration (of at least 4x blood) did better than low concentration systems.

-Two to three standard PRP injections or one super-concentrated PRP injection can give higher platelet doses and concentrations.
+Two to three standard PRP injections, or one super-concentrated PRP injection, can deliver higher platelet doses and concentrations.
 An example of a super-concentrated PRP system is Arthrex ACP Max.

-A doctor on YouTube said that a 10 billion platelet count is the optimal dose for osteoarthritis.
+A physician on YouTube stated that a platelet count of 10 billion is the optimal dose for osteoarthritis.
 Is this true?

-No. This view is based on one study published in 2021 and is fundamentally flawed.
+No. This view is based on a 2021 study and is fundamentally flawed.

-Other studies show the opposite – higher platelet doses lead to a less effective result on pain and function.
+Other studies show the opposite: higher platelet doses lead to less effective outcomes for pain and function.

-We don’t know the optimal platelet count for knee arthritis, but doctors should aim for a platelet dose approaching 5 billion platelets.
+We don’t know the optimal platelet count for knee arthritis, but clinicians should aim for a platelet dose of approximately 5 billion.
 This dose can be achieved with one or multiple doses.
-Arthrex ACP Max is an example of a one-shot super-concentrated PRP
+Arthrex ACP Max is an example of a one-shot super-concentrated PRP.

 Can I drive after a PRP injection?

-We recommend you avoid driving immediately after an upper or lower body PRP injection.
+We recommend that you avoid driving immediately after an upper- or lower-body PRP injection.
 However, you should be able to drive the following day.

 Why no alcohol after PRP injection?